Tinker-Ware/blog-posts/2016/05/what-is-react.js-and-why-use-react.md

 * React.js is declarative, which means that React conceptually hits the “refresh” button any time data changes.
 * You can use React.js seamlessly with Node.js or AngularJS.
 * Uni-directional data flow.
-* The ability of return an html component from a function.
+* It has the ability of returning an HTML component from a function.
-* The child notify its parent of a state change with a callback pass as one of its properties.

 This is an component example: